assist-iot/assist-iot-documentation/docs/source/verticals/federated/fl_training_collector.rst

 ==========

 Interactions with this enabler are done through a REST API.
-In the FL environment the FL Orchestrator enabler sends appropriate configuration to FL Training Collector.
+In the FL environment the FL Orchestrator enabler sends the appropriate configuration to FL Training Collector.

 The enabler exposes REST API (see endpoints below) to communicate with external enablers/applications but also uses gRPC to communicate with FL